anderseriksson/S99/README.md

 Where lists should shrink (e.g. compress) then consider foldRight

+*Status: all tests exists and all implementations*

 ### "Arithmetic" (P31-P41)

+*Status: P31-P37 implemented *

 ### "Logic and Codes" (P46-P50)

 ### "Binary Trees" (P55-P69)